 But a key question remains: is there proof it is effective?
 More on that in our next article.

-This article has been adapted from Eureka! the science and art of insights, due out this Fall.
+This article has been adapted from Eureka! the science and art of insights, which is available now.